New Account FraudHow Fraudsters Scam Banks & Merchants Using Fake Credit Profiles

 New customers are great… unless they’re not really customers at all, that is.

-A new buyer purchasing hundreds of dollars worth of merchandise seems like a positive thing.
-It’s also natural to want to presume that the buyer in question is who they claim to be.
+A new buyer purchasing hundreds of dollars worth of merchandise seems like a good thing.
 But, if the buyer is using a newly-created online account, there’s a chance you’re dealing with a scammer

 Identifying new account fraud before the fact is challenging, but it’s not impossible.
 In this post, we look at how fake information is used to con merchants and financial institutions.
 We’ll explain how new account fraud works, and list a few red flags that may help with scam prevention.